310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/epilogue.md

 {% endbubble %}

 {% bubble Chiaki %}
 That would be a shame!
-In fact, this is a hero show for *kids*!
-We shouldn’t forget about our purpose here!
+In fact, this is a hero show for *kids!* We shouldn’t forget about our purpose here!
 {% endbubble %}

-{% img <th>(Exciting School Festival)</th> Chiaki Morisawa CG2.png %}
+{% img /img/es/eventstory/schoolfestival4/chiakibcg.jpg %}

 {% bubble Chiaki %}
 “Children, watch over our heroic figures!
 Now then, let’s get this hero show going~!”